chingu-voyage3/ideanebulae/README.md

 #### Initial Setup

+These steps are to be executed once for each computer the app will be deployed from.

 | Command                             | Comments                              |
 |:------------------------------------|:--------------------------------------|
 | cd local-repo-root-directory   | Navigate to your apps root directory, where your local git repo resides, on your PC |